Top 10 Best Nursing Schools in Oregon

 Annual Tuition: $33,000 | NCLEX Pass Rate: N/A

-As a Christian school, Oregon residents won’t receive access to in-state tuition at Bushnell University.
+As a private school, Oregon residents won’t receive access to in-state tuition at Bushnell University.
 However, they do not charge any fees in the nursing programs, so students pay only for tuition and books.
 Courses are in a condensed 8-week format and are designed for working nurses.
 Students also won’t be able to complete a traditional nursing program, though NCU is home to one of the top RN-BSN programs in the state.
 The RN-BSN is available entirely online, and current RNs who study full-time can complete this program in one to two years.
 Bushnell also offers an MSN in Nurse Leadership and Nursing Education as well as a post-master’s nursing education certificate.

 Annual Tuition: $38,860 | NCLEX Pass Rate: 87.5%

 George Fox University has just over 4,100 students spread across four campuses in Portland, Salem, Redmond, and Newberg, though students enrolled in the traditional BSN will study at the Newberg campus.
 This four-year program accepts transfer students through Running Start, a program that allows Oregon high schoolers to complete college courses.
 After finishing the program, students find positions in a variety of nursing fields including acute care, cardiology, obstetrics, oncology, and pediatrics.

 Annual Tuition: $34,600 | NCLEX Pass Rate: 87.53%

 Annual Tuition: $45,132 | NCLEX Pass Rate: 86.52%

 With just over 2,500 enrolled students, Linfield College is one of the smaller four-year institutions on this list.
 However, the Linfield-Good Samaritan School of Nursing is one of the highlights of the college, so nursing students are guaranteed to get an excellent nursing education.
 The traditional BSN program boasts clinical class sizes of no more than eight students, and theory courses never have more than 40.
 Other nursing options include an online RN-BSN and a 15-month accelerated second-degree program.
 Linfield offers one MSN program in Leadership in Healthcare Ecosystems.